-We can then turn this process on its head and deconstruct sale prices to get a true representation of how they are changing over time.
+We can then turn this process on its head and deconstruct prices to get a true representation of how they are changing over time.
 This way of doing things is far more accurate than simply working out the average of recorded Land Registry sale prices.

 Two lines, two very different stories

-The devil is definitely in the detail
+The devil really is in the detail